Free packages of food and basic goods for people hit by the recession following the pandemic

 The project covers the entire municipality of Milan and is in collaboration with Brigate Volontarie per l’Emergenza.

-In Rome, the project has been running since mid-June in three of its municipalities (1, 6 and 7).
-We plan to reach 150 households in the first week, then spread our coverage to more municipalities and people over the next few weeks.
+In Rome, the project has been running since mid-June in five of its municipalities (1, 5, 6, 7, 8, and 10) and it reached 150 households in the first week.
+The goal is to spread our coverage to more municipalities and people over the next few weeks.
+We’ve delivered more than 4,000 food packages so far.

 ‘We’re starting with a small core of families for whom the epidemic is not just a health risk but above all a threat to their economic survival, but we intend to spread our work all over the city and create a wider network of volunteers to work with.’